 Jonathan holds a B.S. in Music Education and a M.M. in Choral Conducting from West Chester University, where he studied with Alan Wagner, Donald Nally, and David P. DeVenney.
 He has prepared choral ensembles for the Immaculata Symphony, The Ocean City Pops, The Brandywine Ballet and The Chester County Pops, and has guest conducted for the Ocean City Pops and West Chester University.

-Marcia Sommers, Associate Director, is Director of Music and Fine Arts Ministries at the First Presbyterian Church of West Chester, a position she has held since September of 1993.
+Marcia Sommers, Associate Director, is Director of Music and Fine Arts Ministries at the First Presbyterian Church of West Chester.
 Marcia is a graduate of Westminster Choir College, where she studied under John and Helen Kemp, and holds a masters degree from Eastern Kentucky University.
 A native of Cranford, NJ, she served Countryside United Methodist Church in Topeka, KS, and First Presbyterian Church in Gastonia, NC, prior to coming to West Chester.
-As Director of Music and Fine Arts, she administrates a graded choir program of four singing choirs, three handbell choirs, instrumental ensembles and provides leadership for Column Classics, the highly-successful fine arts series of First Presbyterian Church, currently in its 18th season.
-She is active in the Philadelphia Chapter of the American Guild of Organists, and sings and serves as Assistant Conductor for the Brandywine Singers.
-She is a Certified Church Musician in the Presbyterian Church USA.
+As Director of Music and Fine Arts, she administrates a graded choir program of four singing choirs, three handbell choirs, instrumental ensembles and provides leadership for Column Classics, the highly-successful fine arts series of First Presbyterian Church, currently in its 19th season.
+She is the SubDean of the Philadelphia Chapter of the American Guild of Organists, and sings and serves as Assistant Conductor for the Brandywine Singers.
+She is a Certified Church Musician in the Presbyterian Church USA and has recently been certified by the Feierabend Association for Music Education.

 Lara Forgy Kennedy assumed the role of President in the spring of 2014, after serving as the Brandywine Singers’ Development Director for four years, non-consecutively.
 Via Lara’s management, the ensemble has endeavored to partner with multiple Chester County organizations such as The Uptown Entertainment Alliance, The Brandywine Ballet, The Chester County Pops, The Immaculata Symphony, The Chester County Hospital, Bravo Theatre Company, Under the Sun Productions, West Chester University, and others striving towards an artistic resurgence in the community.